Don't You Want Me: All-time charts

-Sales and certifications
+Certifications

 Mandy Smith version

-In 1989, English pop singer Mandy covered this song under the title of "Don't You Want Me Baby".
-Released as a standalone single after her only album, Mandy (1988), it was also Smith's final single and became her only single to hit the UK top 75, peaking at No. 59.
-The B-side, "If It Makes You Feel Good", featured on the album.
-The song was included as a bonus track on the 2009 reissue of her album.
+In 1989, the English pop singer and model Mandy covered this song under the title of "Don't You Want Me Baby".
+Released as a stand-alone single from her only studio album, Mandy (1988), it was also Smith's final single and became her only single to hit the UK top 75, peaking at No. 59.